Can I Eat Expired Feta Cheese Crumbles Commercially Packaged Opened Package?

 Expert Source

-"Feta cheese crumbles, commercially packaged and opened, should be stored in the refrigerator at 40°F or below and used within 5 to 7 days for optimal quality and safety, according to CDC guidelines."
+"Feta cheese crumbles, commercially packaged in an opened package, should be refrigerated at 40°F or below and consumed within 5-7 days for optimal quality and safety, as recommended by the FDA."

 ⚠️Spoiled Feta Cheese Crumbles Commercially Packaged Opened Package